postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 ##### Rust

-PostgresML is written in Rust, so you'll need to install the latest compiler from [rust-lang.org](https://rust-lang.org).
+PostgresML is written in Rust, so you'll need to install the latest compiler version from [rust-lang.org](https://rust-lang.org).

 #### `pgrx`